 - Merge Tiles: For most projects, the Reflectance Map is split into tiles where every tile is in GeoTIFF format.
 This option generates a single Reflectance Map file by merging all the individual tiles.

 Allows the user to select which indices are generated while processing step 3.
 DSM, Orthomosaic and Index (If in the section Reflectance Map, Geotiff is selected), and generates the Index Map Grid and the Classes for the selected indices.
 The resolution of the Index Map generated is the same as the Reflectance Map.

 - Indices Box: All indices are displayed in the gray box with icons:

 - : The index exists in the PIX4Dmapper index database.
 For more information about the PIX4Dmapper Index Database List: PIX4Dmapper Index Database List.

-- : The index was created / edited by the user in this project: How to work with Indices - Formulas in the Index Calculator.
+- : The index was created / edited by the user in this project: Edit, Add, and Delete Indices and Formulas in the Index Calculator - PIX4Dmapper.

 Allows the user to select some desired outputs:

 - Index Values as Point Shapefiles (.shp): This map is generated while generating the Index Map.
 The Index Map Grid is generated by placing a grid in the Index Map.
 If a grid point lays on exactly 1 pixel, it takes the value of the pixel of the Index Map.
 If a point lays on several pixels, its value is interpolated with the values of the neighboring cells of the Index Map.